-Life has been hectic lately, and the awkward time between finishing university and starting a career continues to be a daunting one.
-Whether doubtful or excited, its scary taking a step into the unknown.
+Life has been hectic lately.
+The awkward time between finishing university and starting a career continues to be a daunting one.
+Even if it's exciting, it is still scary to take a step into the unknown.
 And that's okay.

-Recently, I've taken comfort knowing I wasn't alone in the emotional whirlwind of graduating.
-Everyone in my class knew what one another was going through, it barely needed mentioning.
-Now that I've had time to reflect, I see my comfort came from more than community, I had stumbled upon a simple truth of reality: during times of uncertainty and chaos, we are at our most connected, and most human; I wasn't only sharing these emotions with my peers, I was engaging in a fundamental experience and requirement for existence itself.
+Recently, I've taken comfort knowing I wasn't alone in the emotional whirlwind of graduating; everyone in class knew each other was going through.
+It barely needed mentioning.
+However, now that I've had time to reflect, I see that my comfort came from more than community.
+I had stumbled upon a simple truth of reality: I wasn't only sharing these emotions with my peers, I was engaging in an archetypal experience, a requirement for existence itself.

-This abstraction may seem grandiose, but when grounded in the reality of biology it makes perfect sense.
-Evolutionarily speaking, it's understandable that life has developed with a healthy dose of 'fear of the unknown'.
-It may be hard to imagine but your fear of doing something new or different, of making a change, like a new career or moving to a new city, is exactly the same fear that would stop you from being eaten alive by a vicious predator.
+This abstraction may seem grandiose, but when grounded in the reality of biology it makes perfect sense; evolutionarily speaking, it's understandable that life has developed with a healthy dose of 'fear of the unknown'.
+It may be hard to imagine but your fear of doing something new or different, of making a change, like a new career or moving to a new city, is the same fear that would stop you from being eaten alive by a vicious predator.